Vaniah1/ecommerce/Readme.md

 ## 👨‍💻 About the Developer

-This project is brought to you by **Vaniah Ndungu**, a passionate full-stack MERN developer with a love for:
+This project is brought to you by **Vaniah Ndungu**, a passionate junior full-stack web developer with a passion for:

 - 💻 Coding
 - 🎵 Music
-- 🏥 Medicine (Helping people)
+- 🏥 Medicine

 ## 🌟 Project Overview